Pegasus surveillance allegations not correct but will be examined by experts, Centre tells SC

 The allegations that the Pegasus spyware was used by the Indian government to monitor activists, politicians and journalists will be examined by a “committee of experts”, the Centre told the Supreme Court on Monday.

 The Ministry of Electronics and Information Technology filed an affidavit before a three-judge bench of Chief Justice NV Ramana and Justices Vineet Saran and Surya Kant.
-The bench is hearing a batch of petitions demanding investigation into the allegations.
+The bench is hearing a batch of petitions demanding an investigation into the allegations.

-But in its affidavit, the Centre has denied all the allegations.
+In its affidavit, the Centre has denied all the allegations.
 It has also annexed Information Technology Minister Ashwini Vaishnaw’s July 19 statement to the Parliament, saying that illegal surveillance was not possible in India.
 Vaishnaw is himself on the list of potential targets of the spyware.
+The Centre claimed that Vaishnaw’s statement has clarified the government’s position.

+The Centre said the pleas demanding a probe into the alleged surveillance are based on “conjectures, surmises and unsubstantiated media reports”.

+“It is submitted that the same cannot be the basis for invoking the writ jurisdiction of this hon’ble Court,” read the affidavit, according to Live Law.

 Former Union minister Yashwant Sinha, journalist N Ram, the Editors Guild of India, Asian College of Journalism Chairperson Sashi Kumar, Rajya Sabha MP John Brittas and advocate ML Sharma have filed pleas in the Supreme Court seeking an investigation into the Pegasus controversy.